 However, the curved plastic electrical connector is too large to pass through the gap.
 The shop manual says to just go under the dash and cut the wires.
 So if you are sure that your switch is toast (never to be used again) you can consider this approach.
-Otherwise, you will need to remove the wires from the connector and pull them through the escutcheon a few at a time.
+Otherwise, you will need to remove the individual wires and contacts from the connector and pull them through the escutcheon a few at a time.